Many aspects of rheumatoid arthritis can interfere with your sexuality, including pain, fatigue, depression, and side effects from medication.

 - Q What foods are included on the Arthritis diet for RA?

-- Q How can I manage an active family if I have RA?
+- Q How can an anti-inflammatory diet help if I have rheumatoid arthritis?